-The Holy Spirit opened Nathanael’s eyes, and he immediately realizes that only God could have seen him there and known his very thoughts.²
+The Holy Spirit opened Nathanael’s eyes at the mention of the fig tree, and he immediately realizes that only God could have seen him there and known his very thoughts.²

 Nathanael realizes Jesus knew his heart and everything about him.
 He accepts Jesus as Messiah at that very moment.
 Philip had been right!

 Nathanael proclaims Jesus’ unique relationship between Father and Son and His power as Messiah and King.
 This was the boldest faith claim made about Jesus up to this point.

 What was Nathanael doing under the fig tree?